sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Addressed a bunch of minor editorial issues based on WGLC feedback.
 - Added text about the use of UTF-8 in CoSWID.
 - Adjusted tag-id to allow for a UUID to be provided as a bstr.
-- Cleaned up descriptions of index ranges throughout the document, removing discussion of 8 biut, 16 bit, etc.
+- Cleaned up descriptions of index ranges throughout the document, removing discussion of 8 bit, 16 bit, etc.
 - Adjusted discussion of private use ranges to use negative integer values and to be more clear throughout the document.
 - Added discussion around resolving overlapping value spaces for version schemes.
 - Added a set of expert review guidelines for new IANA registries created by this document.